socrates018/iot-project/raspberry1/README.md

 - The **gateway** collects the latest reading from each ESP32 and publishes all readings together as a single MQTT message every few seconds.
 - A separate script on another machine (or the same one) subscribes to the MQTT topic and writes the data to InfluxDB.

-This approach is scalable, efficient, and easy to integrate with data pipelines (e.g., InfluxDB, Grafana).
+This approach is scalable, efficient, and integrated with our InfluxDB and Grafana data visualization pipeline.

 ---